Repairing your LG appliances

 If these simple DIY tricks don't work, then you could have a broken part in your dishwasher.
 Here are three parts that can unexpectedly break:

 Sears PartsDirect offers millions of parts for major appliances, including appliances by LG.
-If you wish to replace a broken part yourself, know that Sears PartsDirect is dedicated to helping customers find the parts they need with our online customer service and return policy.
+If you wish to replace a broken part yourself, know that Sears PartsDirect is dedicated to helping customers find the parts they need.